-By Bus: The Greyhound Bus Station (512-458-4463; 916 E Koenig Lane) is located on the north side of town off I-35.
-To travel downtown, take Metro Bus #7 (Duval).
+The Austin Greyhound station is located on the east side of town off of East Cesar Chavez St. To travel downtown, take MetroBus 4.
 Convenient schedules provide easy access to connecting buses to travel within Austin as well as to other cities in Texas.

 The Mega Bus is another great way to travel from surrounding cities such as San Antonio, Houston and Dallas/Fort Worth.
 Express buses run regularly, 7 days a week.
-Low-cost fares, comfortable ride, free Wi-Fi and panoramic windows makes this a great option for connecting to major cities across Texas.
+Low-cost fares, comfortable seats, free Wi-Fi and panoramic windows makes this a great option for connecting to major cities across Texas.